Mature Masculine

 Ask What's Worth Keeping

 Conservation needs active tending, not passive holding.
-Care for your relationships, your clarity, your resources.
+Care for our relationships, our clarity, our resources.
 Repair what's broken rather than discarding it.
-What you don't tend will decay.
+What we don't tend will decay.

 Learn from the Past

 The past contains hard-won wisdom.
 Study history and tradition.
-Understand why things developed the way they did.
-This knowledge helps you see what's essential and what's habitual.
+Understand why things developed as they did.
+This knowledge helps us see what's essential and what's habitual.

 Balance Conservation with Progress